-2234 Network Implementation.
-(4) Prerequisite: IST 2224 with grade of "C" or better.
+Network Implementation.
+(4) Prerequisite: IST 2224 with grade of "C" or better or consent of the instructor.

 This course is the culmination of all concepts learned in the network curriculum.
 Topics include planning, installation, evaluation, and maintenance of a network solution.
 Two lecture and four lab hours per week.